My Link Previews Don't Look Right?

-Why does the link preview break when I add UTM parameters or link tracking?
+Why does the link preview break when I add UTM parameters or Bitly link tracking?

-It’s important to use the final link shown in the SmarterQueue preview, and not just the original link of your website or article.
-The final link may have additional UTM parameters added, or link tracking with Bitly, each of these may affect how the link preview is rendered.
+When testing your link in the Sharing Debugger or Twitter Card Validator, It’s important to use the final link shown in the SmarterQueue preview, and not just the original link of your website or article.

 - If you turn UTM tracking on, we add query parameters to the link (e.g. domain.com/?utm_source=social&utm_medium=facebook)